Environment Setup

 mysql@3306

-- Team Development: malt (with config sharing) or Docker
+, visible configuration, fast file access) - Team Development: malt (configuration sharing) or Docker (reproducibility priority)